joelouthan/Theologicus/src/pastorals/2-timothy1-8-12.md

 ### Build out your life upon the gospel of God

->Matthew 7:24-29 (CSB) “Therefore, everyone who hears these words of mine and acts on them will be like a wise man who built his house on the rock.
+>Matthew 7:24-29 “Therefore, everyone who hears these words of mine and acts on them will be like a wise man who built his house on the rock.
 25 The rain fell, the rivers rose, and the winds blew and pounded that house.
 Yet it didn’t collapse, because its foundation was on the rock.
 26 But everyone who hears these words of mine and doesn’t act on them will be like a foolish man who built his house on the sand.
 27 The rain fell, the rivers rose, the winds blew and pounded that house, and it collapsed.
 It collapsed with a great crash.”
 28 When Jesus had finished saying these things, the crowds were astonished at his teaching, 29 because he was teaching them like one who had authority, and not like their scribes.

 There are two ways to do this: do it your own way or rest, lean, build, and trust in the purposes, grace, holiness of God that is only found in the Jesus Christ our Lord.